Christmas 2017 Mass Times - Catholic Outlook

 Bishop Vincent

-Most Reverend Vincent Long Van Nguyen OFM Conv DD STL, Bishop of Parramatta Homily for the Second Sunday of Advent with the Rite of Admission to Candidacy to Holy...
+Most Reverend Vincent Long Van Nguyen OFM Conv DD STL, Bishop of Parramatta Pontifical Mass of the Third Sunday of Advent with the Rite of Dedication of an Altar...

 Follow